worship format and original content: Rev. Kathryn M. Schreiber (c) 2021

 Light the Christ Candle

-We shift from speaking to God to sitting with God silently.
+Shift from “doing” to “being” simply being with God silently.
 A helpful way to enter sacred silence is to offer this simple prayer based on Psalm 46:10:

 Be still and know that I am God. (pause)